JeremiasRy/ElevatorSystem/README.md

 # ElevatorSystem

-Things to do:
+Things to do
-- Figure out how to prioritise tasks between elevators (left to right) elevator button > floor call
+- Design the flow of user input -> floor call (up / down) -> open panel? ask for where to now?
+- Keep track of requests and print them on a info section